The Method 2 is to use the

 Installing Wrapper Files

-There are four directories which are required to be configured in order to be able to use the Wrapper.
+There are four directories that are required to be configured in order to be able to use the Wrapper.

 NOTE